2,6-Diaminopurine: Biosynthesis

 The resulting dSMP is processed by host enzymes analogously to adenylosuccinate to produce dZTP.

 In cellular life

 2,6-DAP was used to treat leukemia since as early as 1951.
 It is known to arrest progression of cell cycle in mouse leukemia cells by 1989.
 Cancer cells are known to become resistant to DAP by losing their adenine phosphoribosyltransferase (APRT) function, a process shared with E. coli.

 DAP derivatives are in vitro antivirals useful against pseudorabies virus, a economically important livestock disease.
 This base, in its free form, is able to correct UGA nonsense mutations by encouraging translational readthrough, through the inhibition of FTSJ1.

 Bioengineering

 In bioengineering, anti-miRNA oligonucleotides (specifically, the serinol nucleic acid [SNA] type) incorporating base Z instead of A show enhanced binding to RNA.

-DAP is used similar to other nuclear acid analogues in the investigation of enzyme structures and mechanisms.
+DAP is used similarly to other nuclear acid analogues in the investigation of enzyme structures and mechanisms.